 What we do

-The Crown Prosecution Service is the Government Department responsible for prosecuting criminal cases investigated by the police in England and Wales.
+The Crown Prosecution Service is the Government Department responsible for prosecuting criminal cases investigated by the police and other investigating bodies in England and Wales.

 As the principal prosecuting authority in England and Wales, we are responsible for:

 - advising the police on cases for possible prosecution;

 - determining any charges in more serious or complex cases;